Skip to content

 Deliciousness Ratings

-2. Dreadful: We hated it.
+2. Odious: We hated it.

-3. Poor: We did not like it.
+3. Disagreeable: We did not like it.

-4. Acceptable: It was okay.
+4. Tolerable: It was okay.

-5. Exceeds Expectations: We liked it.
+5. Handsome Enough to Tempt Me: We liked it.

-6. Outstanding: We loved it.
+6. Ardent Admiration: We loved it.

 Cookery Keywords